Raynes/conch/README.md

 ### Buffering

 Conch gets rid of some ugly edge-cases by **always reading process output immediately when it becomes available**.
-It buffer this data into a queue that you consume however you want.
+It buffers this data into a queue that you consume however you want.
 This is how returning lazy seqs work.
 Keep in mind that if you don't consume data, it is being held in memory.